kuzivashe/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. Write a function that prints a string in reverse, followed by a new line.
 5. Write a function that reverses a string.
 6. Write a function that prints every other character of a string, starting with the first character, followed by a new line.
+7. Write a function that prints half of a string, followed by a new line.
+If the number of characters is odd, the function should the last n characters, where n = (length_of_the_string - 1) / 2.